python/cpython/Doc/library/os.rst

    If you're starting with a Python file object *f*, first do ``f.flush()``, and then do ``os.fsync(f.fileno())``, to ensure that all internal buffers associated with *f* are written to disk.
-Availability: Macintosh, Unix, and Windows starting in 2.2.3.
+Availability: Macintosh, Unix, and Windows.

 .. function:: ftruncate(fd, length)